Privacy and Disclaimers

 As a rule, cookies will make your browsing experience better.
 But, you may prefer to disable cookies on this site and on others.
 The most effective way to do this is to disable cookies in your browser.
 Consult the Help section of your browser.
-Or, visit the About Cookies website which offers guidance on how to manage cookies for all modern browsers.

 How and Why We Use Information

 We use information about you for the purposes listed below:

 To market our Services and measure, gauge, and improve the effectiveness of our marketing.
 For example, by targeting our marketing messages to groups of our users, advertising our Services, analysing the results of our marketing campaigns, and understanding and forecasting user retention.